10 Quebec hiking trails that are stunning in winter

 mont chocolat massif sud winter hiking

-If you are an outdoor enthusiast like us and love the beautiful winter wonderland landscapes that are created during our cold Quebec winters, then we have some excellent hiking trails to recommend.
-Hiking is definitely not an activity that should be practiced exclusively in the summer or fall.
-In fact, we find it can be even more enjoyable in winter.
-All you need is to dress appropriately given the colder conditions (i.e. layers) and occasionally wear proper footwear in icier conditions (i.e. ice crampons).
-Below we present 6 of the best Quebec hiking trails you just might want to discover this winter.
-We believe them to be very accessible trails to most individuals and they were chosen because of their great effort-to-reward ratio.
+If you are an outdoor enthusiast like us and love beautiful winter wonderland landscapes despite our cold Québec winters, you will be happy to know that we have some excellent hiking trails to recommend.
+Hiking is definitely not an activity that should be exclusively practiced in the summer or fall.
+In fact, we find it can be even more enjoyable in winter when well prepared.
+All you need is to dress appropriately given the colder conditions (i.e. layers) and, when needed, wear proper footwear (ice cleats or snowshoes, depending on the trail conditions).
+To help discover some of the most beautiful winter wonderlands Québec has to offer, we put together this guide on 10 amazing Quebec Winter Hiking trails.
+We believe them to be accessible trails to most hikers and they were chosen because of their great effort-to-reward ratio.

-Disclosure: This page ( 6 of the Best Winter Quebec Hiking Trails) may contain product affiliate links.
+Disclosure: This page ( 10 of the Best Winter Quebec Hiking Trails) may contain product affiliate links.
 At no additional cost to you, we may receive a commission for purchases made through these links.
-We only recommend products or services we personally believe in.
 More details can be found on our disclosure and policies page.

 You might also be interested in these pages: